The Xometry app works best with JavaScript enabled!

 189

-The physical properties depend on the percentage of copper in the material as well as the alloying elements
+The physical properties depend on the percentage of copper in the material as well as the alloying elements.

-What Are the Chemical Properties of Copper?
+Chemical Properties of Copper

 The chemical properties of copper depend primarily on its oxidation state.
 The two oxidation states that commonly exist are Cu+ and Cu2+.
 Table 3 below gives some of the chemical properties of common compounds and conditions for copper: